Want to make your mortgage tax deductible|Call Kerr Financial to determine if this strategy is right for you.

 Five steps to making your mortgage tax-deductible

-Category: Accounting & Tax, Financial Planning Tags: Mortgage, Tax, Tax Deductible Mortgage
+Category: Accounting Services, Personal Financial Planning Tags: Mortgage, Tax, Tax Deductible Mortgage

 home-soldCanadians may be able to brag to our American neighbours about being allowed to sell our principal residence free of capital-gains tax.
 But no doubt they will remind us that they have the advantage of being able to claim a tax deduction for the interest they pay on their home mortgage.